centre-for-humanities-computing/validator/README.md

 ## RuleSet Overview
 - `addRule(path, rule):RuleSet` - add a rule for the given to the `RuleSet` in the form of a function which will be called when rule is tested
-- `isValid(object, [path]):boolean` - test if the object is valid.
+- `isValid(object, [path]):boolean` - test if the property paths of the object is valid.
 The path or paths to test can be optional passed in as the second argument
-- `isValidValue(value, [path]):boolean` - test if the given value is valid.
+- `isValueValid(value, [path]):boolean` - test if the value is valid.
 The path or paths to test can be optional passed in as the second argument
 - `validate(object, [[path, [isObject]]):ValidationResult` - validate the object which depending on the mode of the `RuleSet` will produce a `ValidationResult` with errors or throw an `ValidationError`if the object is not valid
 - `validateValue(value, [path]):ValidationResult` - validate the value which depending on the mode of the `RuleSet` will produce a `ValidationResult` with errors or throw an `ValidationError`if the object is not valid